Over-the-horizon radar: Canada

 Canada has been investigating the use of high frequency surface wave radar (HFSWR) for surveillance of the 200 nautical mile exclusive economic zone (EEZ) for more than 30 years.
 Research was initiated in 1984 with the re-purposing of a decommissioned LORAN-A navigation beacon for undertaking experimentation in aircraft, vessel and iceberg tracking.
-Research continued for the next decade and in 1999, Canada’s installed two SWR503 HFSWR systems at Cape Race and Cape Bonavista, Newfoundland.
+Research continued for the next decade and in 1999, Canada installed two SWR503 HFSWR systems at Cape Race and Cape Bonavista, Newfoundland.
 The sites underwent a technology evaluation in 2000 and were subsequently upgraded and operationally evaluated in 2002.
 The following is a quote from the October 2002 Operational Evaluation (OPEVAL) performed by Canadian Department of National Defence: "HFSWR is a beneficial addition to the Recognized Maritime Picture (RMP).
 Of all the data sources evaluated, it was the only sensor offering near real-time information updates.
 It provided frequent reporting and generally demonstrated reliable tracking of surface targets in its area of coverage.
 When the HFSWR system was combined with other data sources, there was a synergistic effect that improved the overall quality of the RMP.
 Furthermore, from the analysis of the potential contribution to the surveillance-related Force Planning Scenarios, it was evident that the RMP would benefit from the addition of the HFSWR as a new data source."

 International sales of the SWR503 radar followed with operational systems installed in Asia (2008) and Europe (2009).
 In 2007 operation of the Canadian systems was halted due to concerns over the potential for harmful interference with primary spectrum users.
 In 2010 the unique capability of HFSWR to provide low cost surveillance of the EEZ resulted in a re-evaluation of the technology and subsequent development of a 3rd generation, (3rd gen) HFSWR system based on the principle of sense-and-adapt technology that enabled operation on a non-allocated, non-interference basis through the use of dynamic spectrum management.
 Additional developments included improved range performance, better positional accuracy and reduction of false tracks and earlier track initiation.

 In June 2019, MAEROSPACE was granted a global license to design, manufacture, and internationally market the Canadian HFSWR system and its derivatives.

 On 18 March 2025, Canadian prime minister Mark Carney announced that Canada would purchase JORN radar technology from Australia, for deployment over the Arctic.

 China

 A number of OTH-B and OTH-SW radars are reportedly in operation in China.
-However, transmission from these radars causes much interference to other international licensed users.
+However, transmission from these radars causes much interference to other international licensed users，.

-One set of Chinese OTH-B radars in Wenzhou is found on Google Maps for the transmitter and receiver.

 An OTH-B set was added in Inner Mongolia following the deployment of THAAD to South Korea.